-- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
+- I.D.2.d) security and safety measures appropriate to the participating site: and.
+(Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
 (Core) - I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
 (Core) - I.D.4.
 The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core) - I.D.4.a) A sufficient number and variety of new and follow-up patients must be available to ensure adequate inpatient and outpatient experience for each fellow without adversely diluting the educational experience of the orthopaedic surgery residents, if present.
-(Core) - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
-It should be structured to optimize education for all learners present. - I.E.1.
+(Core) - I.D.4.a) There must be a minimum of 300 new patients, per fellow per year, with benign and malignant bone and soft-tissue tumors with an appropriate mix of primary and metastatic lesions to ensure adequate educational experience in musculoskeletal oncology. - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+It should be structured to optimize education for all learners present.

+- I.E.1.
 Fellows should contribute to the education of residents in core programs, if present.
-(Core)

-I.E.2.
-Fellows should maintain a close working relationship with orthopaedic residents, and other fellows in orthopaedic surgery and in other disciplines, when present.
+(Core) - I.E.2.
+Fellows should maintain a close working relationship with orthopaedic residents and other fellows in orthopaedic surgery and in other disciplines when present.
 (Core)